lucasreljic/Hand-Sanitizer/README.md

 # Hand-Sanitizer
 Automatic hand sanitizer project from grade 10.
 Designed during the COVID pandemic with minimizing contact of surfaces in mind.
-It uses a standard ultrasonic sensor for detection.
+It uses a standard ultrasonic sensor for detection and an Arduino Nano for the logic.
+The servo is a metal high torque servo.
 ![alt text](https://github.com/lucasreljic/Hand-Sanitizer/blob/main/IMG_2949.jpeg?raw=true)